 During the inspection concerns relating to the welfare or safety of a child/ren may be identified by any member of the inspection team.
 Where appropriate, the lead inspector will notify the setting.
-The CIW inspector will take appropriate action in line with the policy published on CIW's website.
+The CIW inspector will take appropriate action in line with the CIW published policy.
 Estyn's inspector will also inform Estyn's safeguarding officer of the matter in line with Estyn's safeguarding policy.